I'm Jon, and I'm running for Chapel Hill Town Council.

 candidate for Town Council

-My wife and I have been Chapel Hill residents for 8 years
+My wife and I have been Chapel Hill residents for 10 years.
+We have two kids in the public school system

 My primary (and favorite) mode of transportation is my e-bike

-In my spare time you can find me backcountry backpacking, gardening, fixing up the house, playing piano, or reading city planning books
+In my spare time you can find me backcountry backpacking, gardening, hand-tool woodworking, playing piano, or reading city planning books

 "The chair of the Chapel Hill Planning Commission since 2022, Jon Mitchell understands the role growth and development will play in this election and the town’s future.
 We’d urge readers to give the avid e-biker, regulatory lawyer, and part-time stay-at-home dad a hard look; he’d likely bring a thoughtful, actionable approach to governing to the town council."

-My campaign is designed to serve the broadest swath of Chapel Hill residents, most of whom fall into one or more of the following categories:
+My campaign is designed to serve the broadest swath of Chapel Hill residents, most of whom fall into the following categories:

-who want to bike or walk to school, work, etc. but lack safe routes to do so
+who want to bike or walk to school, work, shopping, etc. but lack enough safe routes to do so

 who want to age in place

-who understand the need for natural areas in Town, and not just in the rural buffer
+who understand the need for natural areas in Town (not just in the rural buffer) and want to protect our tree canopy

 who are serious about carbon reduction